buddhist-uni/buddhist-uni.github.io/_tags/rebirth-stories.md

 ---
 title: "Canonical Rebirth Stories"
 status: unpublished
-parents: [indian, sutta]
+parents: [sutta, indian]
 ---

-Stories of past (and future) lives found in the Buddhist Canon.
+Stories of past (and future) lives found in the Buddhist Canon, especially the Khuddakanikāya.